cardan22/contact-book/README.md

 * Exit program: Provides an option for users to exit the Contact Book application.
 This feature allows users to end their session and close the program.

 ## Existing Features
+### Contact Book Menu

+The Contact Book application provides a menu with the following options:
+1. Add a new contact
+2. Search for a contact
+3. Display all contacts
+4. Delete a contact
+5. Exit

+To select an option, enter the corresponding number and press enter.
+After the selected action, you will remain on the current screen.
+From there, you can choose another action or enter a new command.
+If you enter an invalid option, an error message will be displayed.

+### Add a new contact:
+This feature allows you to enter details such as name, email, and phone number for a new contact.
+The input values are validated, and if they are correct, you will be prompted to confirm whether you want to add the contact to the Google Sheet.
+If you choose to proceed, the contact is added to the Google Sheet.

+You will then have the option to return to the main menu or exit the program.
+If you enter incorrect information, an error message will be displayed, and you will be given the opportunity to re-enter the details.

+### Search for a contact:
+Search for a contact: With this feature, you can search for a contact by entering their name or email address.
+The application searches through the contacts stored in the Google Sheet and displays any matches found.
+After the search, you can choose to search again or return to the main menu.
+If you make a mistake while entering the search term, an error message will be shown.

+### Display all contacts:
+Display all contacts: This feature allows you to view a list of all the contacts stored in the Google Sheet.
+The program retrieves the contact information and presents it in an organized manner, including names, email addresses, and phone numbers.
+If there are no contacts available, a message will be displayed.

+### Delete a contact:

+### Exit

 # Technologies Used
 The Contact Book application is built using the following technologies: